rng-guy/NFSMWBartender/README.txt

    should each have a low "MAXIMUM_AI_SPEED" value (the vanilla SUVs use 50) in their VltEd "aivehicle" entries.
-If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like having to manage more than 8 active cars for long.
+If they don't, they might cause stability issues by joining the pursuit after their ramming attempt(s); this effectively makes them circumvent the global spawn limit, and the (vanilla) game really does not like managing more than 8 active cops for very long.

  • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
 Either